Narendran040/Nasscom-VSD-Soc-design/README.md

 The `libs.tech` directory contains technology-specific files that are essential for the design, simulation, and verification of ICs using the Skywater 130nm process.
-The directory you’ve shown contains folders for various tools such as `magic`, `ngspice`, and others, each tailored to work with the Sky130 PDK.
+The directory  contains folders for various tools such as `magic`, `ngspice`, and others, each tailored to work with the Sky130 PDK.
 Here’s a detailed breakdown of these tools and their roles:

 ---